Ayush2002252/Ayush2002252/README.md

 - 👋 Hi, I’m @Ayush2002252
-- 👀 I’m interested in ...
-Software Testing
+- 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning ...
-Selenium Web Automation and API testing
+- 🌱 I’m currently learning Selenium Web Automation and API testing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Quality Analysis of webapplications.
-- 📫 How to reach me ...
+- 📫 How to reach me: mail me on ayush201086@dei.ac.in

 <!---
 Ayush2002252/Ayush2002252 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.